Berg0162/Tacx-Virtual-Shifting/README.md

 ## 🌟 Why this project?
 - Many Tacx smart trainers are still working great but lack VS.
-- At minimal cost this project can unlock a similar experience and increase the durability of your trainer.
+- At minimal cost this project can unlock a similar experience and extend the lifespan of your trainer.
 - Garmin/Tacx has enabled VS on **ONLY** selected new models.
   - Later than Wahoo and Elite, Garmin/Tacx deployed in the summer of 2025 a VS firmware update for recent Tacx smart trainers!
 - This repo provides **an Arduino library + concise examples** so you can try VS yourself.